nthmost/python-secureconfig/README.rst

     serialized dictionaries (see SecureConfig) -- whole-file encryption only.

-Please let me know if you want to see another type supported.
+Please let the maintainer (@nthmost) know if you want to see another type supported.

 Purpose